-Nodding in polarimetric mode is more restrictive relative to the other modes.
-To avoid crosstalk from the extended wings of the two simultaneously recorded orthogonal polarisation states or contributions from the $0^{th}$ order of unpolarised light, the polarised beams are separated by 5" by a decker with 2.5" slits cut at the expected position of the two beams (Figure 42).
+To avoid crosstalk from the extended wings of the two simultaneously recorded orthogonal polarisation states as well as contributions from the 0th order of unpolarised light, the polarised beams are separated by 5" by a decker with 2.5" slits cut at the expected position of the two beams (Figure 42).
 Since the locations of these slits are fixed, the nod throw SEQ.NODTHROW is also fixed at a value of 2.5".
-No jitter can be applied for polarimetry.